felix-gradr/LLM-test/goal.md

 - `o3-ver1` (extremely capable)
 - `o4-mini` (still very capable but less so, faster and better at isolated tasks)

-LLM calls are free, so you are encouraged to leverage multiple LLM calls together and orchestrate a more sophisticated system of specialized LLM agents.
+LLM calls are free, so you are encouraged to leverage LLMs as much as possible.
+Orchestrate a more sophisticated system of specialized LLM agents.